u0078867/ulema-ul-analyzer/README.md

 - Technical marker data is not written back anymore to C3D (for safety reasons)
 - "Proc. data saving" is added under Options -> Processing
 - Documentation updated with section 6.6
-- In ProtDB.mat added 2 new protocols used in Pellenberg Kliniek (Leuven, Belgium)
+- In ProtDB.mat 2 new protocols added that are used in CMAL-P (Leuven, Belgium)

 1.0.1 (11/10/2012):
 - First draft of documentation created